 - Your safety has been approved by the German Federal Institute for Materials Research and Testing.

-- It includes free software that is supplied with the equipment, which allows the transfer of the results to the computer, obtaining graphs in real time which allows a quick comparison of the results.
+- It includes free software that is supplied with the equipment which allows the transfer of the results to the computer, obtaining graphs in real time for a quick comparison of the results.

 Main uses of the RapidOxy method